10 Amazing Things To Do in Baños, Ecuador

 This tour is only 5 hours long and costs around $30.
 If you would rather purchase it in person then I would suggest talking to the reception at your accommodation in Baños.

-Other Activities in Baños, Ecuador
+Where to Stay in Baños, Ecuador